Edza/AviraAdHider/README.md

 #How does this work?
 How do I know this is not a virus?
 - This tool doesnt even need administrator priviliges
 - Avira shows ads by simply starting a program called ipmgui.
-This tool wait for it to start and then kills it
+This tool waits for it to start and then kills it
 - Original source code is 20 lines, just go look at it there is nothing there

 This works as of Q1 of 2016.
 If it stops working create a new issue, I'll fix it.